raonigabriel/llama-server-cpu/README.md

 Q: Why did you create this?

-A: Because their [ollama](https://github.com/ollama/ollama), [LocalAI](https://github.com/mudler/LocalAI) images are bloated (>=3GB) while mine is under 100MB.
+A: Because their [ollama](https://github.com/ollama/ollama), [LocalAI](https://github.com/mudler/LocalAI) images are bloated (>=3GB) while mine is about 25MB.
 There are a few reasons why they get so big:
 1) Their images automatically detect wich specific instructions your CPU supports and then use a precompiled version (dynamic loading) designed for it.
 That way, they need to pack every possibility of instruction set, hence increasing the size of the image.
 2) Some of their images migh have compiled CUDA support. also increasing the size.
 3) Their image may include python, ffmpeg, libs and extra software.
 4) Their image might offer extra features (image generation, audio transcription)
 5) Some of their image have "default models" already loaded into it
 6) I strip debugging symbols from the binary
+7) My image is baed on Alpine instead of Ubuntu

 Q) What [quantized](https://huggingface.co/docs/optimum/concept_guides/quantization#quantization) versions of the models do you recommend?